asherawelan/asherawelan.github.io/content/posts/events/ymuno-festival/green-shoots-in-the-meadow.md

 ---
 title:  Green shoots in the meadow
-draft: true
+draft: false
+date:   2017-04-14 16:00:00
 image:  '/images/blog/events/ymuno-festival/2010/preview.jpg'
-tags:   [music, ymuno festival, north wales, bangor]
+tags:   [music, ymuno festival, north wales, reflection]
 ---

-The Ymuno Festival arrived with in 2010.
-With the aim of bringing together and uniting communities across the country in a celebratory atmosphere filled with great music, food, and drinks.
+The Ymuno Festival arrived in the summer of 2010.
+Its aim was to bring together and unite communities across the country in a celebratory atmosphere filled with great music, food, and drinks.
 From its inception, the festival was founded on this principle, and this ethos was the driving force behind its success.

 In its seminal year, ticket numbers were limited; there were likely only two or three degrees of separation between the 250 people in attendance.
 Those reduced numbers served to form connections and relationships as central themes to the festival's DNA.
 This close-knit community identity, both in it's management and clientele, would earn the event a reputation as the "little festival with the big heart."